 Rewards besides money

-They all thrive through the connection they experience in their vocation, and they all know about those almost magical coincidences where sometimes everything just falls perfectly into place.
+They all thrive through the connection they experience in their profession, and they all know about those almost magical coincidences where sometimes everything just falls perfectly into place.

 The therapist can get as much satisfaction from the reaction of their clients as from the money they get paid.

 A calling versus a job

 Good Thai Massage therapists make the world a little better place every time they work on someone, and in turn they themselves get positive energy and inspiration from a higher source in some way.

 Any interaction with human beings is essentially an exchange of energy.
 This can be totally unconscious and mindless, or it can be intentional and inspired.
 Good therapists instinctively develop a sensitivity for energy exchange, and they learn how to direct it in a positive way.

 Good Thai Massage therapists enjoy their work.
 They develop their technical skills along with their personal growth.
 Rather than being “massage mechanics” they take on the qualities of healers.

 They might get paid very well for their work, but they also get rewarded by who they are becoming in the process, namely a more intuitive, loving, sensitive, and compassionate human being who plays an active part in making this world a better place to live in.